How to Read Your Blood Test Results: A Plain English Guide

 CBC: Complete Blood Count

 Red blood cells (RBC), hemoglobin, and hematocrit all measure related things: how many red cells you have, how much oxygen-carrying protein is inside them, and what percentage of your blood volume they make up.
-If these are low, you may be anemic, which means your blood is not carrying enough oxygen.
+If these are low, you may be anemic, which means your blood isn't carrying enough oxygen.
 Common causes include iron deficiency, vitamin B12 or folate deficiency, chronic disease, or blood loss.
 Symptoms of anemia include fatigue, weakness, pale skin, and shortness of breath.

 Key CBC Values to Know